learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 ### `**Bonus**`
 - `User#safe_recipes`
-should return all recipes that do not contain items the user is allergic to
+should return all recipes that do not contain ingredients the user is allergic to